John Milton(1608-1674), Poet

 Sitter associated with 72 portraits

 Milton is regarded as one of the greatest English poets and a master of political pamphleteering.
 Forceful and idealistic, he served the Commonwealth as Latin Secretary but was arrested upon the restoration of Charles II.
-The tragic circumstances of his life - an unhappy marriage, the premature death of his second wife and his eventual blindness in 1652 are reflected in the often despairing tone of his work.
-Milton is best known for his epics, Paradise Lost (1667), Paradise Regained and Samson Agonistes (1671).
-Intense cultural interest in the nature of blindness meant that artists and writers continued to be fascinated by his experience of sight loss in the Romantic and Victorian periods.
+The tragic circumstances of his life – a difficult first marriage, the death of two wives, and his eventual blindness in 1652 – are reflected in the occasional melancholy of his work.
+Milton is best known for Paradise Lost (1667; 1674), an epic poem of Heaven, Hell, God, Satan, and angels: ‘Of things invisible to mortal sight’.
+Intense cultural interest in the nature of blindness meant that artists and writers continued to be fascinated by his experience of blindness in the Romantic and Victorian periods.